 If you’re an inbound marketer (and you should be!) you’ve also got the goal of setting up your site in a way that will attract and convert users into prospects.
 It might be a pretty website, but is it actually performing?

 Crank Up the Conversions: 5 Tips for an Inbound Marketing Ready Website

 So when we help a client set up an inbound marketing-ready site, we aim to hit all of these guidelines so that we can ensure the site is performing in a way that brings in traffic and delights visitors.

 1. Your Value Proposition Shouldn’t Leave Them Scratching Their Heads

 Maybe you found the perfect shade of orange for your website template, but if your company website doesn’t clearly state what your value proposition is, you’re probably losing traffic that might otherwise convert.

-Put yourself in the shoes of your visitor – if they’re looking at your site and visiting your company’s “about” page, they want to know what you can offer them.
-They’ll want to know that you’re able to answer any questions that they might have about your industry, and if you can deliver solutions to their problems.
+Put yourself in your visitor’s shoes – if they’re looking at your site and visiting your company’s “about” page, they want to know what you can offer them.
+They’ll want to know that you’re able to answer any questions that they might have about your industry and if you can deliver solutions to their problems.

 If you can’t address their needs or prove that you offer solutions for those needs, they won’t stick around long.
 People want to know they’re in the right place — assure them that they’ve found the answer they need.